Suresh4723/Suresh4723/README.md

 # 💫 About Me:
-🔭 I’m currently preparing DSA with java and also learning Full Stack Development<br>👯 I’m looking to collaborate on projects related to Web Development <br>🤝 I’m looking for help with the DSA <br>💬 Ask me if you need any help
+🔭 Aspiring Full Stack Developer<br>👯 I’m looking to collaborate on projects related to Web Development <br>🤝 I’m looking for help with the DSA <br>💬 Ask me if you need any help

 ## 🌐 Socials: